 Current Projects

-Effect of Diabetes and Advanced Glycation End-products (AGEs) Accumulation on Achilles Tendon Structure
+Effect of Metabolic Syndrome on Achilles Tendon Structure and Function

 Eighty percent of people attending outpatient physical therapy have diabetes, pre-diabetes, or diabetes risk factors.
-People with diabetes are at 3x greater risk for developing tendon injury.
-Despite the clinical implications of diabetes on tendon tissue, relatively little is known about how diabetes affects tendon health and recovery from injury.
-In this study, we are examining the effect of accumulation of AGEs (biproducts of a hyperglycemic environment) on tendon tissue.
-This study incorporates a variety of basic science tools for tendon assessment, including tensile mechanical testing, Quantitative Polarized Light Imaging, and biochemical assays, in collaboration with labs in Mechanical Engineering & Materials Science and the Department of Orthopaedics.
+People with metabolic syndrome are at 2-3x greater risk for developing tendon injury.
+Despite the clinical implications of metabolic syndrome on tendon tissue, relatively little is known about how metabolic syndrome affects tendon health and recovery from injury.
+In these studies, we are examining the effect of metabolic syndrome on tendon tissue using a combination of in vivo and ex vivo approaches in humans and preclinical models.
+This includes basic science tools like tensile mechanical testing and composition assessment, in collaboration with labs in Mechanical Engineering & Materials Science, the Department of Orthopaedics, and the Shared Proteomics Core Resource (supported by the Musculoskeletal Research Center Pilot & Feasibility Award and ICTS Just-In-Time funding).
+This study is also looking at tendon characteristics of individuals with metabolic syndrome in vivo using modalities like quantitative ultrasound imaging and MRI.

 Application of Quantitative Magnetic Resonance Imaging to Characterize Tendon Tissue